ha-anna/ha-anna.github.io/Scrimba_Projects/react_airbnb_clone/README.md

 ### Continued development

-I will be adding more experiences and fixing some minor CSS issues soon.
+[7 June 2022] I will be adding more experiences and fixing some minor CSS issues soon.

+[13 June 2022] I added custom animations and transitions so that all cards can be seen without the need to do anything.

 ### Useful resources